 Long-Term Financial Planning

 The Board of Education of Union Public Schools, in conjunction with the Superintendent and Chief Financial Officer, establishes a system of sound financial planning and management to assure that the district’s objectives are addressed and that funds are expended in accordance with plans expressed through the Board budget.
 The financial management system components include: 1) a planning process that consists of a review of state statutes, Board policies, concepts, ideas, problems, constraints, approaches and systems before dollar amounts are established in the budget; and 2) a budget that is the expression of the plans of the Board through three main budgets – the General Fund, a Special Building Revenue Fund, and the Child Nutrition Fund.

 The district utilizes budgetary controls to ensure compliance with legal appropriation limitations and to provide an operating plan for the district’s resources.
 The annual appropriated budget includes activity of the General, Special Revenue Funds, and Child Nutrition Funds.
 Capital projects activity is controlled with approval of project-length financial plans.
 Initial budgets are adopted at the beginning of the fiscal year with periodic amendments approved by the Board as necessary.

-The level of budgetary control is maintained by fund, project, and function.
+The level of budgetary control is maintained by fund, project, and function of the OCAS (Oklahoma Cost Accounting System.)
 Individual line items may be adjusted without Board action, but total budgeted expenditures may not exceed appropriations at the major fund level without Board approval.
 The district utilizes an encumbrance system as a technique of budgetary control with encumbered appropriations lapsing at year end.